Laboralphy/o876-raycaster-engine/games/mansion/documents/level tag.md

 Will continuously play a localized ambiant sound.

 ## photo
+- usage 1 : photo <photo-script-ref>
-- usage : photo <photo-ref>
+- usage 2 : photo <type> <photo-ref> <score-ref>
 - block tag

+Usage 1 : Will run a photo script.
-Will spawn a photo in player's album when shoot at.
+Usage 2 : Will store a photo in ambient/art tab with the corresponding score.

 ## locator
 - usage : locator <ref>